taiwins/taiwins/docs/lua.md

 	If you have a global table, placing methods inside the table directly instead of inside the metatable would be a good idea.

-### nuklear bindings
-This part you have no choice but to provide functions.

-lua script has two functions:
-`run_label` and `run_binding`.
-The lua functions are called by corresponding c functions.
-They does two things.

-- create `user_data` as a opaque data that contains the nk_context.
-Then use `setmetatable` so later we can use `user_data` in the c functions.
-You also need to create gc for metatables.

 ### To call a lua fuction
 - `lua_getglobal` : at 0
 - `lua_pushstring` : at -1. first argument